-To assist it in satisfying its oversight responsibilities, from time to time the Compensation Committee has retained an independent compensation consultant, and meets both regularly and periodically as needed with management to understand the financial, human resources, and shareholder implications of compensation decisions being made.
-Between formal Compensation Committee meetings, the Compensation

-Committee Chair also interacts regularly with management and the Compensation Committee's outside consultants.
+To assist it in satisfying its oversight responsibilities, the Compensation Committee has retained an independent compensation consultant, and meets both regularly and periodically as needed with management to understand the financial, human resources, and shareholder implications of compensation decisions being made.
+Between formal Compensation Committee meetings, the Compensation Committee Chair also interacts regularly with management and the Compensation Committee's outside consultants.
 In addition, at the direction of the Compensation Committee, the Human Resources, Legal and Internal Audit functions annually conduct a review of our overall compensation programs.

-The Compensation Committee engaged Pay Governance, LLC (Pay Governance) as its independent compensation consultant to advise the Compensation Committee on matters related to 2021 executive compensation.
+The Compensation Committee engaged Pay Governance, LLC (Pay Governance) as its independent compensation consultant to advise the Compensation Committee on matters related to 2022 executive compensation.
 Pay Governance generally assists the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for our senior executives, compensation program design and market practices generally, guidance on how to appropriately compensate officers, regularly attending Compensation Committee meetings and other topics as the Compensation Committee deems appropriate.
 The Compensation Committee has authorized Pay Governance to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee.
-With respect to fiscal year 2021 compensation determinations, Pay Governance specifically assisted in the following:
+With respect to fiscal year 2022 compensation determinations, Pay Governance specifically assisted in the following:

-- evaluating and recommending adjustments to our peer groups; - benchmarking and analyzing executive compensation levels and recommending pay strategies (but not necessarily specific pay levels) for 2021, including providing executive compensation insights and market; - performing initial and ongoing calculations related to the Performance Share Unit grants to our corporate officers, including tracking and reviewing calculations of Total Shareholder Return relative to peers; - assisting with the calculations of compensation information to be included in our Proxy Statement; - providing analyses related to the Company's long-term incentive structure and design compared to market practice; and - providing advice with respect to the Compensation Committee's analysis of director compensation, including competitive market data.
+- · evaluating and recommending adjustments to our peer groups; - benchmarking and analyzing executive compensation levels and recommending pay strategies (but not necessarily specific pay levels) for 2023, including providing executive compensation insights and market;

+- performing initial and ongoing calculations related to the Performance Share Unit grants to our corporate officers, including tracking and reviewing calculations of Total Shareholder Return relative to peers; - assisting with the calculations of compensation information to be included in our Proxy Statement, including requirements for new pay versus performance disclosure included in the section of this Proxy Statement entitled "Pay versus Performance"; - providing analyses related to the Company's long-term incentive structure and design compared to market practice; - providing advice with respect to the Compensation Committee's analysis of director compensation, including competitive market data; and - providing assistance in understanding the perspective of institutional shareholder proxy advisors.

-For more information on the input Pay Governance provided to our fiscal year 2021 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements - Compensation Setting Process" on pages 45-46 of this Proxy Statement.
+For more information on the input Pay Governance provided to our fiscal year 2022 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process" on pages 49-50 of this Proxy Statement.

-Except as described above, in 2021 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
+Except as described above, in 2022 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
 Any significant Pay Governance fees outside of the normal scope of work are approved for payment by the Compensation Committee chair.